 Generally, the higher the price, the more will be the options for exercises.
 The Bowflex Revolution is forged with the greatest number of exercises, accounting for over 100 in number.

 And not to get astonished, Revolution is the most expensive home gym too.

 Bowflex PR1000 is the best choice for those who want to work out at home but have a limited budget.
-Bowflex PR1000 offers 25+ exercise options that cover the entire body, which is more than enough for a beginner.
+Bowflex PR1000 offers 25+ exercise options covering the entire body, which is more than enough for a beginner.

 Some of you might be tight in space.
 Don’t worry!
-Mostly home gyms set-up by Bowflex are less space-consuming.
+Most home gyms set up by Bowflex are less space-consuming.

 A standard home gym with an abundance of high-tech features may acquire a considerable area of your house, though.
 So take care of the size that you can allot for the machine while buying.

 To limit this problem to a considerable extent, Bowflex endowed the foldability feature in some of its models (Bowflex Xtreme 2SE).
 This can help you free up some space when the machine is not in use.